Skip to content

 Updating Islandora Workbench

-directory, run the following git
+Within the islandora_workbench directory, run the following git command:

 git pull origin main

-python -m pip install --user --upgrade .
+2. Run the following command: python -m pip install --upgrade .

-sudo python -m pip install --upgrade .
+2. Within the islandora_workbench directory, run the following command: sudo python -m pip install --upgrade .

 Keeping the Islandora Workbench Integration Drupal module up to date